About the Program

 Ohio State ENT Residency Training: Reflections as a PGY5

-During the course of the five-year otolaryngology residency, each resident will spend 12 months on the head and neck service line; nine months at Nationwide Children’s Hospital; 27 months on the university service; and six months of non-otolaryngology core rotations during the PGY-1 year.
+During the course of the five-year otolaryngology residency, each resident will spend 12 months on the head and neck service line; seven months at Nationwide Children’s Hospital; 23 months on the university service; and six months of non-otolaryngology core rotations during the PGY-1 year.
 Those non-otolaryngology core rotations include anesthesia, neuroradiology, neurosurgery, plastic surgery, emergency medicine and MICU.
-In addition, each resident has six months of dedicated research rotations with three months during each of the PGY-3 and PGY-4 years.
+In addition, each resident has six months of dedicated research rotations that are divided over the PGY-3 and PGY-4 years.

-Each otolaryngology resident rotates through four three-month rotations during the course of an academic year.
+Each otolaryngology resident rotates through five 10-week rotations during the course of an academic year.
 There are three otolaryngology services within the residency program: head and neck oncology, University service (neurotology, general otolaryngology, laryngology, facial plastic and reconstructive surgery, sleep disorders, rhinology and allergy), and pediatric otolaryngology (completed at Nationwide Children’s Hospital).

 PGY-4 and PGY-5 residents are expected to attend one meeting per year.
 The department contributes $1,000 per resident toward meeting expenses.
 In addition, if a resident is invited to present at a national meeting, the department will pay for the airfare, lodging and food up to $1,000.